robsann/robsann/README.md

 <h3>Listening Ports</h3>
 </summary>

-This script utilizes the `ss` and `ps` commands to show the listening ports along with the corresponding process and user names, as well as the PID number.
+This script utilizes the `ss` and `ps` commands to show the listening ports along with the corresponding process and usernames, as well as the PID number.
 You can access the script by clicking [here](https://github.com/robsann/robsann/blob/main/scripts/listening_ports.sh).

 <div align="center">
 <img src='images/listening_ports.png' width="90%">